-Financial Penalties: Local governments are subject Financial Penalties: Local governments are subject to court-issued judgments directing jurisdictions to bring a housing element into substantial compliance with state housing element has.
-If a jurisdiction's housing element continues to be found out of compliance, court can fine jurisdictions up to succoso per month, and if they are not paid, multiply that by a focus of determined of the state of the stat factor of six.
+Financial Penalties: Local governments are subject Financial Penalties: Local governments are subject to court-issued judgments directing jurisdictions to bring a housing element into substantial compliance with state housing element law.
+If a jurisdiction's housing element continues to be found out of compliance, courts can fine jurisdictions up to \$100,000 per month, and if they are not paid, multiply that by a factor of six.